zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 ---------------

-Before diving in to how to digital I/O works you'll want to understand what is a digial signal.
+Before diving in to how to digital I/O works you'll want to understand what is a digital signal.
 In the simplest sense a digital signal is a simple on or off signal--i.e. there are only two possible states for the signal to be in.
 Think of this almost like a binary digit that's either 0 or 1.
 With a digital signal it can only ever be 0/off or 1/on, there is no in-between!